HARDDRIVE-BY: Subnautica Below ZeroThe Dark Herald

 There was no central story like there was in the first game.
 There were a couple of goals that weren’t at all connected with each other.
-Al-An the alien’s portion of the game was one long fetch quest.
+Al-An, the alien’s portion of the game was one long fetch quest.

 Is it worth playing?

-Not really, play the original, but wait for a Steam Sale.
+Wait for a Steam Sale.